Ben Howe (artist): Education and career

 Howe's paintings have been featured as cover art on several music releases (including ‘Graded’ by Cirex), book covers and reproduced in magazines and journals including Hi Fructose, Beautiful Bizarre, Selected Contemporary Artists of Australia, Double Dialogues and Out of Step Books.
 In 2019, his paintings were used in a new publication of Moby Dick, celebrating Herman Melville’s 200th anniversary.

+Howe was a finalist in the 2024 Archibald Prize for his portrait of Kylie Moore-Gilbert and Sami Shah.

 Works

-"Crowds", 2009 - present
+"Crowds", 2009 – present

 Howe created a series of miniature sculptures to simulate the idea and feeling of an assembly, without any attachment to an actual event.
 The dioramas were photographed and rendered in paint, using a technique that appears photographic from a distance, yet becomes more abstracted and painterly with proximity.

 Repetition, miniaturisation, and fluctuations between representation and abstraction were used to activate links between the body, movement and memory.

-"Within the Grey", 2014 - 2015
+"Within the Grey", 2014–2015

 This series reflects a more interior examination of the human psyche, and a counterbalance to Howe's work with crowds.
 It depicts the peculiar association of subject to physical space.
 The paintings document and explore the semi-conscious adaptation to new environments experienced by temporary residents; examining how people move into a space and start to inhabit it.
 Embracing a synthesis of both external and internal realities, the works interweave themes of dislocation, habitation and the subliminal response of the psyche towards the unknown.

 Howe's use of expressive brushwork, sharp contrasts and spatial distortions illuminate or add information while symbolic elements, informed by the subjects activity, or the artists own reaction to the space, further disrupt the illusion of sheer figurative representation.

-"Surface Variations", 2002 - present
+"Surface Variations", 2002 – present

 Through a process of creating sculptures that reference aspects of the body and then subjecting the clay forms to dislocation and realignment, Howe reconfigure the Marquette to form new compositions and meanings.
 Cut, broken, compacted and rearranged, they are often unrecognizable in the finished paintings, which are contemplation on the fractured and subjective nature of memory, and the effect it has on the construction of identity.
 He is known to destroy the sculptures and reuse the same block of clay for every piece.

-"City", 2010 - 2013
+"City", 2010–2013

 These paintings address movement within the metropolitan environment, informed by research relating to the examination of aggregate behavior over various duration and viewpoints.
 Howe attempts to compress this information into single images by building overlapping layers of paint based on video footage and sequential photographs.
 The paintings are an attempt to show how collective elements reveal potential form over time; the individual and the city part of an integrated whole.

 Using the constraints and unique material attributes of paint including layering, color, texture and fluctuating levels of focus, Howe explores conflicting ideas of symbiosis, dislocation and placelessnes within contemporary life and the metropolitan crowd.